Dominated splittings and the spectrum of singular quasi-periodic Jacobi operators: Introduction

 One fundamental ingredient of above-mentioned dynamical approach to the spectral theory of QPS is a theorem due to R. A. Johnson \cite{Johnson_1986} which characterizes the spectrum in terms of Schr\"odinger cocycles.
 More specifically, it is shown in \cite{Johnson_1986} that the resolvent set of a QPS is determined by uniformly hyperbolic dynamics of the Schr\"odinger cocycles.
 We mention that Johnson's theorem has recently been generalized to discrete long-range Schr\"odinger operators \cite{HaroPuig_2013}.
 The goal of this paper is to find an appropriate extension of Johnson's theorem to QPJ.

 The main problem in extending Johnson's theorem to the more general Jacobi setting is that, whereas Schr\"odinger cocycles are $SL(2,\mathbb{R})$, the relevant cocycles for QPJ are in general not even invertible.
 In this context, we call a cocycle $(\mathrm{T},D)$ {\em{singular}} if $\det D(x_0) = 0$ for some $x_0 \in X$.
-For QPJ, singular cocycles automatically arise once the sampling function $c$ has zeros, in which case (\ref{eq_jacobiop}) is called a singular QPJ.
+For QPJ, singular cocycles automatically arise once the sampling function $c$ has zeros, in which case (\ref{eq_jacobiop}) is called a {\em{singular QPJ}}.

 We mention that QPJ originated in solid states physics, where both $c,v$ are trigonometric polynomials, hence the possibility of $c$ having zeros cannot be excluded in general.
-Even though several recent works on the spectral theory of QPJ have started to account for singularity \cite{JitomirskayaMarx_2012, KaiTao_2011, AvilaJitomirskayaSadel_2013, AvilaJitomirskayaMarx_preprint_2014}, an extension of Johnson's theorem to QPJ has so far been missing.
+For instance, one prominent example of a QPJ relevant in physics is given by extended Harper's model, where for $d=1$ the sampling functions are given by $v(x) = 2 \cos(2 \pi x)$ and $c(x) = \lambda_1 \mathrm{e}^{-2 \pi i (x+ \alpha/2)} + \lambda_2 + \lambda_3 \mathrm{e}^{2 \pi i (x + \alpha/2)}$ with $\lambda_j \in \mathbb{R}$, $1 \leq j \leq 3$.
+Proposed by D. J. Thouless in context with the integer quantum Hall effect \cite{Thouless_1983}, extended Harper's model constitutes a singular QPJ for a large set of coupling parameters $(\lambda_1, \lambda_2, \lambda_3)$.
+Even though several recent works on the spectral theory of QPJ have started to account for singularity (many of which motivated by extended Harper's model) \cite{JitomirskayaMarx_2012, KTao_2011, KTao_2012, AvilaJitomirskayaSadel_2013, BinderVoda_2013, BinderVoda_2014, JitomirskayaMarx_preprint_2014}, an extension of Johnson's theorem to (possibly singular) QPJ has so far been missing.

 The presence of singular cocycles obviously requires a dynamical framework different from uniform hyperbolicity.
 Recent work on the continuity and positivity of the Lyapunov exponent for Jacobi operators \cite{JitomirskayaMarx_2012, AvilaJitomirskayaSadel_2013, DuarteKlein_2013_1, DuarteKlein_2013_2} indicated the notion ``dominated splitting'' as an appropriate analogue of uniform hyperbolicity, suitable when passing from the Schr\"odinger to the general Jacobi setting.